trixi-framework/Trixi.jl/docs/src/callbacks.md

         * `VisualizationCallback` should be called before the mesh is adapted
     * Callbacks that belong to the next time step:
         * `AMRCallback`
-        * `StepsizeCallback` must be called after `AMRCallback` to accomodate potential changes to the mesh
+        * `StepsizeCallback` must be called after `AMRCallback` to accommodate potential changes to the mesh
         * `GlmSpeedCallback` must be called after `StepsizeCallback` because the step size affects the value of `c_h`